maiko-rocha/duster-ko/README.md

 # Duster-Ko #

+### Note on Development ###

+Social Tables is not actively developing Duster-KO at the moment, and as such it may not be up to date with the latest changes to Dust and/or Knockout.
+Use at your own discretion.
+We are, however, always open to suggestions and pull requests.

+## Summary ##

 Duster-KO is a Dust.JS[1] implementation & hack-up of a Knockout[2] Template Engine[3].
 There's not a lot of the well famed uber-schmancy asynchronous & parallel Dust.js super-powers going on; this is a pretty straight & simple means of using Dust.js templates.

 ### Table of Contents ###